jasdeep-s-s/Roast-My-Outfit-AI/README.md

 ## Features 📦

 - Describe your Outfit via text and get roasted
-- Upload an Image of your Outift and let imagine roasting based on it
+- Upload an Image of your Outift and let the AI roast it
 - Beautiful and chic Tailwind CSS styled UI
 - Fully deployed and accessible globally